 How to Initiate a Full System Recovery on HP and Compaq Notebooks

-Make sure your machine is plugged in, press the power button.
+Make sure your machine is plugged in, and press the power button.
 Watch the monitor as your machine begins to power up.
-When you see a "F-11" flash on the screen, press the F-11 key once or twice, then wait.
+When you see an F-11 message flash on the screen, press the F-11 function key once or twice, then wait.

 - Power off your notebook.

 - Make sure that your notebook is plugged in to an outlet with your ac-adapter.

 - Press the power button then press the F-11 function key once or twice before booting into Windows.

 - In a few moments a menu will appear giving you several system restore options (including a default factory restore).

 Keep in mind any software applications or data that you have not already backed up will be erased when you perform the default factory restoration.